-Thank you for visiting the Division of Pediatric Rheumatology at the University of Arkansas for Medical Sciences, Arkansas Children’s Hospital (ACH) and Arkansas Children’s Northwest (ACNW) site today.
+Thank you for visiting the website for the Section of Pediatric Rheumatology at the University of Arkansas for Medical Sciences, Arkansas Children’s Hospital and Arkansas Children’s Northwest.

-I am Dr. Stacie Jones, Professor of Pediatrics, Division of Allergy and Immunology and Interim Division Chief of Pediatric Rheumatology.
-I joined UAMS and Arkansas Children’s Hospital in 1994 and was appointed as Interim Chief of Rheumatology in 2020.
-Along with our institutional leaders, my colleagues and I are working collaboratively to build an exceptional academic team of Pediatric Rheumatology-trained specialists focused on the delivery of state-of-the-art clinical care, dedicated education and mentorship of trainees, and cutting-edge research as originally envisioned by Dr. Betty Lowe, the founding leader of our division.
+I am Dr. Stacie Jones, professor of pediatric allergy and immunology and interim chief of the Section of Pediatric Rheumatology.
+I joined UAMS and Arkansas Children’s Hospital in 1994 and was appointed as interim chief of pediatric rheumatology in 2020.
+Along with our institutional leaders, my colleagues and I are working collaboratively to build an exceptional academic team of pediatric rheumatology-trained specialists focused on the delivery of state-of-the-art clinical care, dedicated education and mentorship of trainees, and cutting-edge research as originally envisioned by Dr. Betty Lowe, the founding leader of our division.

-We are well on our way to meeting our goals, with four board-certified Pediatric Rheumatologists, two Pediatric Rheumatology-trained advanced practice nurse providers and two specialty nurses in the division who work with our exceptional administrative and nursing staff at ACH and ACNW to provide unprecedented care for the children of Arkansas.
+We are well on our way to meeting our goals, with four board-certified pediatric rheumatologists, two pediatric rheumatology-trained advanced practice nurse providers and two specialty nurses in the division who work with our exceptional administrative and nursing staff at Arkansas Children’s Hospital and Arkansas Children’s Northwest to provide unprecedented care for the children of Arkansas.
 We are very excited to announce that we are actively recruiting a new division chief to lead this exceptional team.

 Education and Mentoring

-The Rheumatology Division has a long-standing legacy of providing education and training for medical students, pediatric and internal medicine residents, and fellows training in other pediatric specialties.
-Our plan is to extend our educational footprint through development of a Rheumatology Fellowship Training Program at UAMS/ACH in the coming years with the ultimate goal to inspire pediatric trainees to engage in a career in Pediatric Rheumatology, thereby enhancing the local and national workforce of specialists which will continue to advance and strengthen care for children with autoimmune and autoinflammatory disorders in Arkansas and the region.
+The Section of Pediatric Rheumatology has a long-standing legacy of providing education and training for medical students, pediatric and internal medicine residents, and fellows training in other pediatric specialties.
+Our plan is to extend our educational footprint through development of a rheumatology fellowship training program at UAMS and Arkansas Children’s Hospital in the coming years with the ultimate goal to inspire pediatric trainees to engage in a career in pediatric rheumatology, thereby enhancing the local and national workforce of specialists which will continue to advance and strengthen care for children with autoimmune and autoinflammatory disorders in Arkansas and the region.